syncfusion-content/javascript-docs/js/Grid/Editing.md

 Using this template support, you can edit the fields that are not bound to grid columns.

-To edit the records using Inline template form, by setting [`editMode`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-editmode "editMode") as externalformtemplate and specify the template id to [`externalFormTemplateID`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-externalformtemplateid "externalFormTemplateID") property of [`editSettings`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings "editSettings").
+To edit the records using External template form, set [`editMode`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-editmode "editMode") as externalformtemplate and specify the template id to [`externalFormTemplateID`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-externalformtemplateid "externalFormTemplateID") property of [`editSettings`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings "editSettings").

 While using template, you can change the elements that are defined in the template, to appropriate JS controls based on the column type.
 This can be achieved by using [`actionComplete`](http://help.syncfusion.com/js/api/ejgrid#events:actioncomplete "actionComplete") event of grid.